Kurdistan Freedom Party: Kurdistan National Army (SMK)

 In 2019, PAK claimed to have arrested a spy of Iran's Basij units near Pirdê, Kurdistan Region.
 According to PAK the spy aimed to "cause anxiety, psychological conflicts among PAK Peshmerga, and to weaken their interest in the party.
-By the end of the mission, he would assassinate important commanders of PAK".
+By the end of the mission, he would assassinate important commanders of PAK."

 In 2022, PAK, KDPI, PJAK and Komala positions in the Kurdistan Region, close to the border with Iran, were struck by around 70 Iranian ballistic missiles (Fateh-110 claimed by PAK), as well as various rockets and Shahed kamikaze drones.
 Altogether the attack claimed the lives of 14 fighters and injured another 58.
 PAK claimed that they suffered "several" casualties, without citing a specific number.
 The Iranian government justified the attacks, by accusing the party of fueling Iran's nationwide protest movement in 2022.

+During the 2025–2026 Iranian protests, the SMK claimed to have carried out a series of attacks against Islamic Revolutionary Guard Corps (IRGC) positions.
+In one such incident, the group's "Zagros Tornado units" said they injured three IRGC members in Nourabad, Lorestan Province.
+On 10 January 2026, PAK claimed that its fighters had killed six IRGC members.
+The actions were not limited to Eastern Kurdistan, as incidents in Isfahan were also reported.
+Several of these incidents were accompanied by photos and videos released by the group showing gunfire and buildings set ablaze.
+The Tasnim news agency, which is close to the IRGC, said Kurdish groups including the PAK "have played an active role in [the protests] by issuing coordinated statements and messages" and that they "have entered the field phase."